-/□ DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
+▶/ः DC IN/Battery indicator The DC IN/Battery indicator shows the condition of the DC IN and the battery charge status.
 White indicates the battery is fully charged while the power is being correctly supplied from the AC power adaptor.
 Refer to the Power Condition Descriptions section for more information on this feature.
 Power indicator The Power indicator normally glows white when the computer is turned on.
-However, if you turn off the computer into Sleep Mode, this indicator flashes amber.
-Internal storage drive indicator The Internal storage drive indicator blinks white whenever the computer is accessing the internal storage drive.
-Wireless communication indicator The Wireless communication indicator glows white when the wireless functions are turned on.
-Some models are equipped with wireless functions.
+However, if you turn off the computer into Sleep Mode, this indicator flashes amber. Θ Internal storage drive indicator The Internal storage drive indicator blinks white whenever the computer is accessing the internal storage drive. (( † ))) Wireless communication The Wireless communication indicator glows white when the wireless functions are turned on. indicator Some models are equipped with wireless functions.
+The Mireless LAN function an can be enabled when airplane mode is turned

 The Wireless LAN function can be enabled when airplane mode is turned on.
 However, the wireless communication indicator does not glow.
-Wireless WAN indicator The Wireless WAN indicator glows blue when the Wireless WAN functions are turned on.
-For some models, the indicator blinks to indicate the connection status of the Wireless WAN function.
-Some models are equipped with the Wireless